chipsneutrino/chips-net/README.md

 Once this is done you can source 'setup.sh' again in the future to activate the environment.

-This also sets up the alias 'run' used to execute the run.py script that executes all possible jobs in chipsnet

 ## Usage
-To run the example create, train and study configurations in ./config/ call...
+To run the example create, train and study configurations in ./chipsnet/config/ call...

 ```bash
 make create